cypress-io/cypress/cypress/v0.0/documentation/4-Guides/5-Network Requests.md

 - Source of failure is clearer
 - You can make assertions about the XHR objects

+***

 ## Removing Flake

-One advantage of declaratively waiting for requests is that it decreases the chances of test flake.

-You can think of [`wait`](https://on.cypress.io/api/wait) as a guard that indicates to Cypress when you expect a request to be made that matches a specific routing alias.
+One advantage of declaratively waiting for requests is that it decreases test flake.
+You can think of [`cy.wait`](https://on.cypress.io/api/wait) as a guard that indicates to Cypress when you expect a request to be made that matches a specific routing alias.
 This prevents commands from running until responses come back and it guards against situations where your requests are initially delayed.

-Auto-complete Example:
+**Auto-complete Example:**

 ```javascript
 cy